Ekinadoese/MY-LITA-JOURNEY-DOCUMENTATION/README.md

   - DAX Function (Data Analysis Xpression) is used with modelling
   - Template can be changed from view
   - Data can be recalled using Transform data
+  - To manually insert data, click enter data and type in the data
+  - Close and apply commit changes made to data in transform data
+  - To load data from an external source, click Get Data
+  - To edit query, right click on the data and click Edit Query
+  - Remove columns removes selected columns
+  - Remove other columns retains selected columns
+  - Applied steps records the steps executed in data cleaning process
+  - clicking on the [x] sign beside each steps undo it and returns data to its previous state
+  - We can also keep rows or remove rows by clicking on either of them
+  - In checking data integrity, we check data